researchapps/helpme-server/docs/README.md

 Then create a self signed certificate

 ```
-docker exec -it (gitserver) bash
+docker exec -it helpmeserver_webserver_1 bash
 cd /data/gogs/conf/
 /app/gogs/gogs cert -ca=true -duration=8760h0m0s -host=0.0.0.0
 exit
 docker-compose restart
 ```

-You can then go to 127.0.0.1 in your browser.
+You can then go to [127.0.0.1](http://127.0.0.1) in your browser.
 It probably will tell you it's not secure and you need to add an exception, do that for now and enter the information about your database.

 ## Updating the Image
 After you've started the image, if you select a sqlite3 database you can have data persist easily between updates (granted no changes to the database).
 I created a script [quick-build.sh](docker/quick-build.sh) that simply re-builds gogs, intended if you are working inside the image.
 If not, it's probably about the same time to rebuild the image externally.
+(Note, should actually be using the makefile for this).

+## Transfer from Question to Knowledge

+1. User has question, asks it to helpme tool
+2. Question is posted to help me portal to issue router configured by some admin (this also means that a group could have multiple issue routers for different things).
+3. The issue router parses the issue and tags, and transfers it along to the correct board.
+4. It is posted to the board for the owners of the board to answer, or redirect elsewhere.
+5. The user is returned a link to keep track of the issue.

+(Things I'm thinking about - should the router be made intentionally?
+How are admins associated with it?
+What if there are no boards?)

 ## What do I want to build?